cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-troubleshooting.md

 ## Firefox shows a network protocol violation when I use the WARP client.

-If you see this warning, you may have to disable DNS over HTTPs setting in Firefox.
+If you see this warning, you may have to disable DNS over HTTPS setting in Firefox.
 If you need help doing that, see [these instructions](https://support.mozilla.org/en-US/kb/firefox-dns-over-https#w_manually-enabling-and-disabling-dns-over-https).

 ## `cloudflared access` shows an error `websocket: bad handshake`